-- 1. Where a Party experiences serious balance-of-payments, capital movements, or external financing difficulties that cause or threaten to cause serious macroeconomic difficulties related to monetary and exchange rate policies, it may adopt or maintain restrictive measures with regard to capital movements, payments or transfers. - 2.
-The measures referred to in paragraph 1 shall: - (a) be consistent with the Articles of the Agreement of the International Monetary Fund (IMF), as applicable; - (b) not exceed those necessary to deal with the circumstances described in paragraph 1; - (c) be temporary and phased out progressively as the situation specified in paragraph 1 improves; - (d) avoid unnecessary damage to the commercial, economic and financial interests of the other Party or of third countries; and - (e) be non-discriminatory compared to third countries in like situations. - 3.
+1. Where a Party experiences serious balance-of-payments, capital movements, or external financing difficulties that cause or threaten to cause serious

+- 2. The measures referred to in paragraph 1 shall: - (a) be consistent with the Articles of the Agreement of the International Monetary Fund (IMF), as applicable; - (b) not exceed those necessary to deal with the circumstances described in paragraph 1; - (c) be temporary and phased out progressively as the situation specified in paragraph 1 improves; - (d) avoid unnecessary damage to the commercial, economic and financial interests of the other Party or of third countries; and - (e) be non-discriminatory compared to third countries in like situations. - 3.
 Each Party may adopt restrictive measures in order to safeguard its external financial position or balance-of-payments.
 Those measures shall be in accordance with the GATT 1994 and the Understanding on the Balance of Payments provisions of the GATT 1994, contained in Annex 1A to the WTO Agreement. - 4.
 A Party maintaining or having adopted measures referred to in paragraphs 1 and 2 shall notify the other Party in writing, along with the rationale for their imposition, within 45 days of their adoption or maintenance. - 5.
 If restrictions are adopted or maintained under this Article, the Parties shall promptly hold consultations at the Joint Committee, unless consultations are held in other fora.
-The consultations shall assess the balance-of-payments or external financial difficulty that led to the measures, taking into account, infer alia, factors such as: - (a) the nature and extent of the difficulties; - (b) the external economic and trading environment; and - (c) alternative corrective measures which may be available. - 6.
+The consultations shall assess the balance-of payments or external financial difficulty that led to the measures, taking into account, inter alia, factors such as: - (a) the nature and extent of the difficulties; - (b) the external economic and trading environment; and - (c) alternative corrective measures which may be available. - 6.
 The consultations pursuant to paragraph 5 shall address the compliance of any restrictive measures with paragraphs 1 and 2.
 The Parties shall accept all findings of statistical nature and other facts presented by the IMF relating to foreign exchange, monetary reserves, balance-of-payments.
-The Parties' conclusions on compliance shall be based on the assessment by the IMF of the balance-of-payments and the external financial situation of the Party concerned.
+The Parties' conclusions on compliance shall be based on the assessment by the IMF of the balance-of-payments and the external financial situation of the Party concerned